Skip to content

 The service is configured through a file that specifies:

-1. AMQPS endpoint — The protocol connection string for the ESB
+1. Message protocol endpoint — The connection string for the enterprise integration platform

 2. Topic connections — A list of topic subscriptions, each running as an independent process

-Each topic handler subscribes to its data source and passes received messages through to the Data Transformer /data endpoint as raw or batched data.
+Each topic handler subscribes to its data source and passes received messages through to the Data Transformer as raw or batched data.

 • Data Transformer — Downstream consumer that normalises streamed data